LambdaInnovation/AcademyCraft/README.md

 ## Donation

-You can support developement of AcademyCraft by donating.
+You can support the developement of AcademyCraft by donating.
 This will secure us more time to make the mod more intriguing!

 You would also be able to be in our donator list, both on website and in-game :beer: